muratk5n/thirdwave/en/README.md

 ---

 Apparently the plant they talk about is one of the biggest polluters in UK.
+Green groups naturally object.

-Green groups obviously object to this.
-Another way of looking at it is, carbon was taken off the air, why put it back in?
-Carbon scrubbing naturally is already a very slow process, up to a century long..
+Here's a way to look at it; Carbon was taken off the air, why put it back in?

 "[P]lans are being pioneered by [UK] Drax Group, which claims that burning wood pellets is carbon-neutral because trees absorb as much